ikitty/ikitty.github.io/front-end.md

     {% include category.md %}

+</div>
-    where is category.md ???
+where is category

 {% include nav.md %}
-</div>